Antony-LE/test-technique-react/README.md

-# How to laucch the project
+# How to launch the project ?

-run the command line yarn start or npm run start.
+Run the command line yarn start or npm run start.

-I hope that you'll enjoy the work behind this project.
+I hope that you'll enjoy the work behind this project !